raynigon/ping-monitor/README.md

 I used this to determine when connection to my ISP was instable.
 This setup starts three docker containers.
-Grafana for UI, InfluxDB as storage and a python docker container, containing a small skript which sends ICMP pings and stores the results in the InfluxDB.
+Grafana for UI, InfluxDB as storage and a python docker container, containing a small script which sends ICMP pings and stores the results in the InfluxDB.

 ## Prerequisites